Aminolevulinic acid

-δ-Aminolevulinic acid (also dALA, δ-ALA, 5ALA or 5-aminolevulinic acid), an endogenous non-proteinogenic amino acid, is the first compound in the porphyrin synthesis pathway, the pathway that leads to heme in mammals, as well as chlorophyll in plants.
+δ-Aminolevulinic acid (also dALA, δ-ALA, 5ALA, 5-ALA or 5-aminolevulinic acid), an endogenous non-proteinogenic amino acid, is the first compound in the porphyrin synthesis pathway, the pathway that leads to heme in mammals, as well as chlorophyll in plants.

-5ALA is used in photodynamic detection and surgery of cancer.
+5-ALA is used in photodynamic detection and surgery of cancer.

 Medical uses

-As a precursor of a photosensitizer, 5ALA is also used as an add-on agent for photodynamic therapy.
+As a precursor of a photosensitizer, 5-ALA is also used as an add-on agent for photodynamic therapy.
 In contrast to larger photosensitizer molecules, it is predicted by computer simulations to be able to penetrate tumor cell membranes.